cjswart/puppet-quest-guide/quests/variables_and_templates.md

 file.
 We'll also need to pass the `$pasture_config_file` variable to our service unit file so the service will start our Pasture process with the configuration file we specify if we change it to something other than the default.
+Notice the firewall rule for port 80 now.

 ## Templates